Culinary School Pros and Cons: How to Decide If It’s For You

 It Might Be a Challenge to Juggle Work, Family, and School Responsibilities

 Culinary school students often have to work while they’re in school to continue paying the bills.
-And some are later-in-life students, who also have families to look after.
+And some are adult learners who also have families to look after.
 This can make attending school for hours per day a bit of a challenge.

-Online culinary programs, like Escoffier’s many online options, can help meet this unique set of circumstances.
+Online culinary programs, like Escoffier’s, can help meet this unique set of circumstances.
 Students can complete these programs on their schedule, as long as they meet the required course deadlines.
 Students can watch instructional videos and practice their skills at night after the kids are asleep, or even early in the morning before work.

-Escoffier student Katie Sualog does just that – balances family life, career, and education.
+Escoffier graduate Katie Sualog did just that – balanced family life, career, and education.
 In fact, she started her degree program online before transferring to the Escoffier Austin campus.
-A mother of two, she also runs a home-based bakery while she’s earning her degree.
+A mother of two, she also ran a home-based bakery while she earned her degree.

-Plus, each Escoffier student is assigned a Success Coach to help them if they run into trouble or are struggling with any part of their programs.
-These motivators and problem solvers are in your corner to help you right through to graduation day.
+Plus, Escoffier students have access to a Success Coach who can help them if they run into trouble or are struggling with any part of their programs.
+These dedicated problem-solvers are in your corner to offer support and motivation all the way through to graduation.

 Culinary School is Not Always Necessary for Success

 Despite all the benefits of culinary school, it’s not required.
-It’s not essential to get where you’d like to go with your career.
 If you already work in a great kitchen with a great mentor, and you’re happy with your job, culinary school may not be necessary.

-Or, if you don’t have a huge vision for your career and simply want to keep doing what you’re doing, then investing all the time and money required may be overkill.
+Or, if you don’t have significant changes in mind for your career and simply want to keep doing what you’re doing, then investing all the time and money required may be overkill.
 To help yourself decide, it’s important to ask yourself what your goals are, and choose the option that best supports what you want.

 So, Who Is Culinary School Right For?